30-32 Glenferrie Rd

-If you’re looking to remove fat from the face, get a free consultation at Melbourne Face Lift clinic with Dr Lanzer.
+If you’re looking to get a brow lift or eyelid surgery, get a free consultation at Melbourne Face Lift clinic with Dr Lanzer.Request consultation

-The technique used during your this procedure will depend on certain factors; this includes your dominant facial features and your aesthetic goals.
+The technique used during this procedure will depend on certain factors; this includes your dominant facial features and your aesthetic goals.
 Consequently, it is important to discuss your expectations and desired aesthetic goals with your surgeon before the procedure takes place.

 Like all other surgical procedures, there are certain questions you must ask your surgeon before your procedure starts.
 For example, always ask your surgeon how complications are handled and what will happen if the aesthetic outcome of the procedure does not meet what was discussed during previous appointments.
-It is also important to ask about your recovery process, since looking after the treatment area at home may prevent certain complications.
+Other common topics that should be discussed before the brow lift surgery involves medical conditions, medical history, sedation, general anaesthesia and overall recovery time.

 When you are considering getting this procedure, make sure you always do some research into the surgeon who will be executing the procedure and find some before and after photographs of such a procedure to determine the results you could expect.
 However, please note that results may vary from patient to patient, so the result you see on an after photograph is not necessarily the result you will obtain.